 The Silver Millennium is gone.
 The very planets the senshi lived on no longer exist as once they did.
 All the girls can do is rebuild and remember that the particles of the current Solar System were their former homes, billions of years ago.

-Anonymous asked: I've seen a lot posted about Sailor Moon's successor, i.e. Sailor Cosmos, but what about her predecessors?
+Anonymous said: I've seen a lot posted about Sailor Moon's successor, i.e. Sailor Cosmos, but what about her predecessors?
 Do you think Queen Serenity had a Sailor Moon form and her mother before her?

 Hmmm…!
 I’ve never actually thought about it before.
 But, I don’t think she did.
 I think the whole concept of a “Sailor Moon” is not something that really existed before modern-day Usagi Tsukino - at least not a Sailor Moon that transformed and fought on a regular basis.
 I think that Queen Serenity, and her predecessors, would have just fought with the Silver Crystal without transforming, but only when strictly necessary - that before that, their job would have been to be protected by the other Soldiers, and stay as far away from battle as possible.
 But when Luna found Usagi, she didn’t recognise her as the princess, and didn’t really have very clear memories about what happened during the Silver Millennium, so she just decided she must be a regular Sailor Soldier and got her to fight and transform as Sailor Moon pretty much every week.
 Then I imagine that later, Usagi/Neo Queen Serenity decided “Well, I fought alongside my guardian Soldiers basically every day and it never did me any harm… so there’s no reason Small Lady can’t fight as Sailor Moon too!”.
 Basically, before modern-day Usagi (Silver Millennium and earlier) the Princess never transformed unless it was strictly necessary, but then after Usagi’s time she started a legacy where the Moon royalty transformed and fought just like any other Soldier.